 Boutique Hotels Exmouth

 There are some hotels in Exmouth but I am not sure any would be classified as boutique.
 However, the news is not all bad.
 The absolutely stunning Lympstone Manor is only 6 minutes away from Exmouth by road!

 Lympstone Manor is the creation of world-renowned British Chef Michael Caines.
 Michael not only held 2 Michelin stars (Lympstone Manor already has one) consecutively for 18 years he also has an MBE.

-Each room is uniquely designed and named after a bird of the estuary.
+Each room at Lympstone Manor is uniquely designed and named after a bird of the estuary.
 The design is modern decadence and beautifully done.
-Rooms also feature complimentary gin trays, GHD hair straighteners and a Nespresso machine – love the little details!
+Rooms also feature complimentary gin trays, GHD hair straighteners, and a Nespresso machine – love the little details!

 Another fantastic boutique hotel option is Southernhay House in Exeter.
-This independently owned townhouse has just 10 luxurious bedrooms and is located very close to the Exeter Cathedral.
-Luxury toiletries, first class beds and quality linen are all on offer.
+This independently-owned townhouse has just 10 luxurious bedrooms and is located very close to the Exeter Cathedral.
+Luxury toiletries, first-class beds, and quality linen are all on offer at Southernhay House Exeter.